Cab forward: Automobiles

 The cab-forward design allows the passenger volume to be larger than in other similar sized automobiles.

 The first modern mass-produced U.S. automobile using the cab-forward concept was the Pacer, introduced in 1975 by American Motors Corporation (AMC).
 The company did not call it cab-forward, but the Pacer's layout placed the passenger compartment farther forward than was typical to that time.
 Its A-pillars were moved forward and the windshield was placed over part of the engine compartment.
 The Pacer's "wide track and cab forward design actually lets it handle pretty well" given its body roll like competing contemporary models.

-Cab forward was used by Chrysler Corporation starting in 1992 to describe styling and engineering features that were similar to those seen on the AMC Pacer and the Lamborghini Portofino, which improved cornering and interior space The passenger cabin was forward, relative to typical designs, so that the front wheel well directly abutted the leading edge of the front doors, and the windshield extended forward over the engine, while the rear wheels were shifted towards the back corners of the vehicle.
+Cab forward was used by Chrysler Corporation starting in 1992, the first for a full-sized car, to describe styling and engineering features that were similar to those seen on the AMC Pacer and the Lamborghini Portofino, which improved cornering and interior space.
+The passenger cabin was forward, relative to typical designs, so that the front wheel well directly abutted the leading edge of the front doors, and the windshield extended forward over the engine, while the rear wheels were shifted towards the back corners of the vehicle.
 Moving the wheels to the edges allowed designers to enlarge the interior while improving ride and cornering.

 Numerous models built from 1993 to 2004 on the Chrysler LH platform, the JA and JR platforms ("cloud cars"), and the PL platform (Neon), were specifically marketed as cab-forward cars.
 Chrysler claimed to be the first to apply these features to a full-size car.
 Likewise, the Dodge Stratus and Chrysler Cirrus have a hood that is wider than it is long because engineers established a goal of packing the engine and everything else that is located ahead of the passenger compartment into a much smaller space and then the designers developed the car's outer body to offer more interior roominess than competing models in their size class.

+In 2023, Telo Trucks unveiled the Telo MT1, an electric pickup truck with a compact, cab forward design.
+Unlike some larger commercial vehicles and some smaller Japanese kei trucks, the MT1 eschews a cab over axle design for increased space in the passenger cabin.